Áine HeneghanAssistant Professor of Music Theory

 Áine Heneghan joined the Music Theory faculty at the University of Michigan in 2013, having previously taught at the University of Washington.
 Before moving to the U.S., she taught at University College Dublin, where she held a research fellowship, and at the University of Dublin, Trinity College, where she completed her PhD.
 In summer 2019, she will be visiting professor at the Institut für Musikwissenschaft und Interpretationsforschung (Universität für Musik und darstellende Kunst) in Vienna.

 Her scholarly interests include the Second Viennese School, sketch and source study, history of theory (with an emphasis on theories of form), and the analysis of world music.
 She specializes in the music and theoretical writings of Arnold Schoenberg and is currently completing a book entitled Schoenberg on Form (as part of the Schoenberg in Words series for Oxford University Press).
-Her work is published (or forthcoming) in Music Theory Spectrum, Perspectives of New Music, the Journal of Music Theory, the Journal of the Arnold Schönberg Center, Music Analysis, the Journal of the Society for Musicology in Ireland, and Notes, as well as in edited collections.
+Her work is published (or forthcoming) in Music Theory Spectrum, Perspectives of New Music, the Journal of Music Theory, the Journal of the Arnold Schönberg Center, Music Theory & Analysis, Theory and Practice, Music Analysis, the Journal of the Society for Musicology in Ireland, and Notes, as well as in edited collections, including The Routledge Companion to Music Theory Pedagogy, for which she is writing the anchor article on musical form.

 She has undertaken extensive archival research in Europe and the U.S. on topics relating to early twentieth-century musical thought—compositional, philosophical, theoretical, and pedagogical.
 She has presented her research at a variety of meetings (including the Society for Music Theory, American Musicological Society, International Musicological Society, Society for Music Analysis, and Royal Musical Association) and given invited lectures in North America and Europe.
 She has also been a fellow at the Mannes Institute for Advanced Studies in Music Theory.